French ‘should be grateful to US they don’t speak German’, says Karoline Leavitt

 Glucksmann made the remarks during a convention during a Place Publique movement Sunday.

-“Give us back the Statue of Liberty,” he Glucksmann, according to Agence France-Presse.
+“Give us back the Statue of Liberty,” he said, according to Agence France-Presse.

 “We’re going to say to the Americans who have chosen to side with the tyrants, to the Americans who fired researchers for demanding scientific freedom: ‘Give us back the Statue of Liberty.’”